Dureke/connect-four-game/README.md

    - usage: Client.py [-h\] ip-addr port request [value\]
    - First required arg is the the server IP address.
    - Second required arg is the port number of the server the client is connecting to.
    - Third required arg is the action the client wishes from the server.
-Current supported actions are: search, double, negate, and general first 10 bytes of a message.
+Current supported actions are: search, double, negate, and binary.
    - Example: `py Client.py 127.0.0.1 65432 search` or `py Client.py 127.0.0.1 65432 search user`.
    - Use `py Client.py -h` for additional information.

-4. **Write messages to Server**: In the client terminal, type a variety of messages, seperated by ENTER key.
-When finished, type 'quit' and press ENTER.
-Server will echo the messages sent.
-Multiple clients can do this simultanously.
+4. **Write messages to Server**: In the client terminal, specify the action:value pair (search:keyword, double:int, negate:int, binary:message)
+   - search: Specify a keyword and the server will respond with the result of that keyword.
+Supported searches are "user" and "game"
+   - double: Specify an integer and the server will respond with the int value doubled.
+This will be removed in later releases.
+   - negate: Specify an integer and the server will respond with the int value negated.
+This will be removed in later releases.
+   - binary: Specify a message and the server will respond with the first 10 bytes of that message.

 ~~**How to play:**~~
 ~~1. **Start the server:** Run the `Server.py` script.~~